MaestroOfAutomation/nhk-weather-parser/README.md

 The workflow will:
 - Check out the code
 - Build the Docker image
-- Create a config.json file from your GitHub variable
+- Create a config.json file from your GitHub secret
 - Stop and remove any existing container
 - Deploy the application using Docker

 The application has built-in time-based execution and will automatically run daily at the time specified in the config.json file (default: 16:00 UTC), without requiring any external scheduling.

-You can copy the `example.config.json` file to `config.json` and fill in your actual values before creating the GitHub variable.
+You can copy the `example.config.json` file to `config.json` and fill in your actual values before creating the GitHub secret.

 ## Built-in Time-Based Execution